radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 # All short Shared Secrets have been compromised

-Unless RADIUS packets are sent over a secure network (IPSec, TLS, etc.), administrators should assume that any shared secret of 8 characters or less has been immediately compromised.
+Unless RADIUS packets are sent over a secure network (IPsec, TLS, etc.), administrators should assume that any shared secret of 8 characters or less has been immediately compromised.
 Administrators should assume that any shared secret of 10 characters or less has been compromised by an attacker with significant resources.
 Administrators should also assume that any private information (such as User-Password) which depends on such shared secrets has also been compromised.

 Further, if a User-Password has been sent over the Internet via RADIUS/UDP or RADIUS/TCP in the last decade, you should assume that password has been compromised by an attacker with sufficient resources.